Why is my evaporator coil blowing hot air

 HVAC

 The answer to 'why is my evaporator coil blowing hot air' is that the evaporator coil is likely not functioning properly.
-This could be due to a refrigerant leak, a problem with the compressor, or a blocked airflow.
-When the evaporator coil is not working correctly, it will blow hot air instead of cold air.
+This could be due to a refrigerant leak, a problem with the compressor, or a blockage in the airflow.
+The evaporator coil is responsible for absorbing heat from the air inside your home, so if it's blowing hot air, it's a clear sign that something is wrong with the cooling system.

 Step-by-Step Guide